Where everythinggrows together.

 Local stems outlast the grocery store

 Roughly 80% of cut flowers sold in the United States are imported and travel thousands of miles before they reach a vase.
-Ours are cut that morning, a few steps from the farm stand.
+Ours are cut that morning, a few steps from where they grew.

 24 hrs